Photo by Julien Andrieux

 Pace University

-Pace University Sands College of Performing Arts accepts external transfer students from other colleges and universities for its BFA programs.
+Pace University Sands College of Performing Arts accepts external transfer students from other colleges and universities for its BFA programs, including Acting and Musical Theater.
 Important policy change: beginning Fall 2026, internal transfers (current Pace students switching into BFA programs) will no longer be accepted, only external transfers and new freshmen.
 Located in downtown Manhattan, Pace offers direct access to Broadway and the NYC theatre industry.

 Wright State University